SKYLINES FARM

 2) Self-Sufficiency

-Not having a crew to help with lambing, I just can't handle the typical lambing season that many producers suffer through . . . long cold nights in the barn helping deliver stuck lambs, long days nursing weak lambs, sick lambs, prolapsed ewes, feeding numerous bottle lambs, etc. Thanks to a carefully designed management program, plus rigorous culling over the years, my girls are now doing their fair share of the work.
+Not having a crew to help with lambing, I just can't handle the typical lambing season that many producers suffer through . . . long cold nights in the barn helping deliver stuck lambs, long days nursing weak or sick lambs, dealing with prolapsed ewes, feeding numerous bottle lambs, etc. Thanks to a carefully designed management program, plus rigorous culling over the years, my girls are now doing their fair share of the work.

 They almost always deliver their lambs during daylight hours and come inside the barn if it's foul weather, very very rarely need lambing assistance, produce twins regularly, produce large amounts of rich milk, and take excellent care of their lambs from birth to weaning.